Coding Guidelines ¶

 With Extbase and Fluid we set quite an emphasis on the intuitive and logical naming scheme of classes, methods and variables.
-Our goal is to provide the source code as readable as possible, because the names are already reflecting what the code does.
-It even happens that we change a name or identifier several times during development for having it intuitive for as many developers as possible.
+Our goal is to provide the source code as readable as possible, because the names are already reflecting what the source code does.

 Generally, classes are written in

-used.
-In addition, the name must be detailed and meaningful; abbreviations are
+.
+In addition, the name must be detailed and meaningful.

 Every extension based on Extbase contains certain folders in the main directory: